 But the MR-14EX II isn’t destined for a life attached to a macro lens — the lens can also go off-camera when paired with a Speedlite 600EX-RT, thanks to wireless E-TTL.
 Retailing at about $550, it’s an investment, but one that many macro photographers find worthwhile.
 Before you buy, check the mount compatibility — the light is designed to work with a handful of Canon-branded macro lenses.

 Best macro ring light for Nikon

-Why you should buy this: Affordable macro lighting that doesn’t skimp on features
+Why you should buy this: High-end, adjustable lighting for macro work